-Philadelphia Charter School Kindergartner Finds Bag Of Cocaine In Classmate's Backpack
+Police: Teacher Finds 6-Year-Old Chewing On Bag Of Cocaine At Hardy Williams Mastery Charter School

 New Medicare Cards Are In The Mail, Just Beware Of Scams

-It’s not clear how the cocaine ended up in the student’s backpack.
 Authorities don’t believe it came from his home.